Bristol Zoo is home to two lions; female Sonika and male Sahee.

 About 7,500 Maldhari people and their 14,000 cattle live in the Forest Sanctuary, with a further 160,000 people and 100,000 cattle living within six miles of the Sanctuary.

-The population was estimated to be around 100 between 1968 and 1979 but is now thought to be more than double this.
-However, the forest is now approaching the limit of the number of lions that it can support and other safe havens for Asiatic lions in India are sorely needed.
+The population was estimated to be around 100 between 1968 and 1979 but is now thought to be more than six times this.
+However, the forest has met its limit of the number of lions it can support and other safe havens for Asiatic lions in India are sorely needed.